A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Graphical Transformation for Convergent and Correct Belief Propagation

-It is not hard to check that the number of operations required to update messages at each round of BP under the above GM is $O(|V||E|)$, since the number of non-intersecting cycles is at most $|E|$ and messages updates involving the factor $\psi_C$ can be efficiently done using the dynamic programming.
-We are now ready to state the main result of this paper. \begin{theorem} If the solution of C-LP is integral and unique, then the BP-MAP estimate $y^{\mbox{ BP}}(t)$ under the GM \eqref{eq:newMRF} converges to the corresponding MAP assignment $y^*$.
-Furthermore, the MWM assignment $x^*$ is reconstructible from $y^*$ as:
+It is not hard to check that the number of operations required to update messages at each round of BP under the above GM is $O(|V||E|)$, since the number of non-intersecting cycles is at most $|E|$ and message updates involving the factor $\psi_C$ can be efficiently done using dynamic programming.
+We are now ready to state the main result of this paper. \begin{theorem} If the solution of C-LP is integral and unique, then the BP-MAP estimate $y^{\mbox{ BP}}(t)$ applied to C-GM$^\prime$ converges to the MAP assignment $y^*$.
+Furthermore, the MWM assignment $x^*$ is related to $y^*$ as follows:

 \end{theorem}